 Although not fine dining in the sense of clothed tables and waitstaff service, the expectation of two or more tapas choices to create a full meal places dinner within mid-priced guidelines.
 Orders are placed at the counter, with delivery to your table after cooking.

-I was pleased with two pastas from the regular menu.
+I was pleased with two kinds of pasta from the regular menu.
 Pasta Bolognese ($7.50) blends an abundance of ground beef with crushed tomatoes, accented by a fairly spicy chili.
 Pasta Aglio Olio ($7.50) is spicy hot, joining sliced artichokes and red peppers with a little garlic and olive oil.

 Tapas specials are served Wednesday through Friday starting at 5 p.m.
 Selections change about once a month, maybe a little more often in summer.
 Four medium-large sauteed lemon shrimp ($9.95) are deveined and cooked just a little firm but are pleasantly flavored from the lemon accent.
 Lots of rice (the menu says fried, but I did not get that texture or flavor) with diced carrots plus a little celery and onion hosts the presentation.
 I found this a little pricey for what we got.